Useful Notes / NERF Brand

 Streamline micro darts are the name of the game with many of these new blasters, with their small, narrow rubber heads making them able to fit into the new Clip System Magazines.

-Switch Shot EX-1: A special variant pistol blaster which was provided with the Nerf N-Strike official video game on the Wii.
+- Switch Shot EX-1: A special variant pistol blaster which was provided with the Nerf N-Strike official video game on the Wii.
 A fully-functional pistol blaster in the same vein as the Scout and Nitefinder, you can flip the sighted muzzle guard down and remove the barrel and plunger block assembly to make room for a Wiimote, allowing you to use the blaster's receiver and grip as a Wiimote gun-controller shell.
-It comes with a red lensed sight that lets you see special hidden messages in the game.
+It comes with a red lensed sight that lets you see hidden messages and enemy weak spots in the game.